top of page

 Few Written Records

 For starters, in the early 1850s the far west was still extremely remote.
-That was when Henry Stewart, in grave circumstances, was brought up to the Springs to heal by the local natives who took pity on him.
+That was when Henry Stewart in grave circumstances was brought up to the Springs to heal by the local natives who took pity on him.
 (More on this later.)
-There obviously weren't people around in pioneer days to document the place's evolution as in more populous regions, or areas that later became populous.
+There obviously weren't people around in pioneer days to document the place's evolution, as in more populous regions, or areas that later became populous.
 Result: to this day there appears a pronounced lack of published source material from which to cobble together even a half-way thorough history of the Springs.

-Many invaluable historic records, writings and photos that almost certainly did exist no doubt perished in the fire of July 4, 1948, that destroyed the on-grounds home of founder Stewart's daughter, Katy Stewart Lloyd, and her late husband, former Weed barber and British immigrant Edward Lloyd.
+Many invaluable historic records, writings and photos that almost certainly did exist no doubt perished in the fire of July 4, 1948, that destroyed the on-grounds home of founder Stewart's daughter, Katy Stewart Lloyd, and her late husband, former Weed barber and British immigrant, Edward Lloyd.
 They'd been managing the operation since her father's passing in 1914.

 The fire may well have devastated her so much that she lost heart to continue service operations much longer.

-After the grounds fire, dedicated momentum was upset and dashed any possible plans to pen some account of her California pioneer father's colorful life and the mystical healing springs to which he devoted his last 39 years.
+After the grounds fire, dedicated momentum was upset and dashed any possible plans to pen some account of her California pioneer father's colorful life and the mystical healing springs realm to which he devoted his last 39 years.

 see old newspaper article reporting fire (check index and scroll down)